keeperofthenecklace/movieDB/README.md

 ## Installation

-Please make sure you have redis install
+Please make sure you have redis installed.

     This tutorial doesn't cover redis installation.